 Editorial supports Joseph P. Kennedy as Democratic presidential nominee.
 (SF Exam, p.1)

-Photo of Rivera drawing in charcoal the top of the central icon.
+Photo of Rivera painting the top of the central icon in sinopia.
 [It’s about 5 weeks since he arrived]

 Letter from Pflueger to Leah Brenner saying he has left the letter she sent with Rivera.

 Letter from Pflueger to Crlenkovich repaying the money she has advanced for enlargements of photos of herself for Rivera’s use.

 Pflueger memo for Mrs. M. Hammergren asking her to do follow up.

 [Pflueger had talked to Ottorino Ronchi of the SF Art Commission about approving the drawing on the wall, instead of a complete sketch.
 See 6.16.40.]

 HOY article on Wendell Willkie’s nomination at the Republican Convention of the week past.
 [Campaign button appears in mural]